Marina Medvin

 Marina Medvin is an American criminal defense attorney located in Alexandria, Virginia.

 Early life and education

 Marina Medvin was born in the USSR and emigrated with her parents to the United States as a child.
 She received a Bachelor of Science degree from the Pennsylvania State University in 2006, having attended its College of Information Sciences and Technology.
 She received her Juris Doctor from the George Mason University Antonin Scalia Law School.

 Career and politics

 Medvin is a trial lawyer licensed to practice law in Virginia, the District of Columbia, and Texas.
 Medvin specializes in criminal defense.
 She is also a former senior columnist at Townhall, contributed a column to Forbes, and provides legal analysis to news outlets.
-Politico described Medvin as a "conservative firebrand."

 January 6 Capitol cases

 Medvin has represented some of the defendants charged with crimes arising from the January 6, 2021 attack on the U.S. Capitol.